 I visited the Sagrada Familia Basilica and I was blown away by the sheer scale and magnificence of the temple.
 I originally did not think much of it from the outside as it has taken very long to build and the oldest parts have been deteriorated by air pollution and are not as evident.
 Also, the façades are teeming with symbolism and even though I appreciate the work behind them I do think they can be overwhelming and feel somewhat saturated.
 I don’t remember being moved to tears by a building.

 The next one is the Olympic Museum, in Lausanne, Switzerland.
 It was originally built in 1993 and underwent a massive renovation between 2012 and 2013.
-The result is an outstanding space that builds on the history and design of the Olympic movement.
+The result is a unique space that builds on the history and design of the Olympic movement.
 Every piece is masterfully lit and the whole curated collection is impeccable.
 My favourites were the torch and medal collections and all the trivia bits, design manuals and especially the opening ceremony video montage, surrounded by costume pieces & props from Athens 2004, Beijing 2008 and London 2012.
-As it is expected from the Swiss, everything was overpriced but those 18 Swiss Franks to enter were worth it.
+As is expected from the Swiss, everything was overpriced but those 18 Swiss Franks to enter were worth it.

 Things I’m struggling with